HectorRDB/dbgwas/README.md

 ### Details about the precompiled binary

-Precompilation is done using [Holy Build Box](http://phusion.github.io/holy-build-box/), so it should work on pretty much any glibc-based x86 and x86-64 Linux distribution released since 2007 (e.g.: Debian >= 6, Ubuntu >= 10.04, Red Hat Enterprise Linux >= 5, CentOS >= 5, etc).
+Precompilation is done using [Holy Build Box](http://phusion.github.io/holy-build-box/), so it should work on pretty much any glibc-based x86 and x86-64 Linux distribution released since approx 2011 (e.g.: Debian >= 7, Ubuntu >= 10.10, Red Hat Enterprise Linux >= 6, CentOS >= 6, etc).
 We acknowledge Páll Melsted since we followed his [blog post](https://pmelsted.wordpress.com/2015/10/14/building-binaries-for-bioinformatics/) to build this portable binary.

 We attested that the precompiled binary works on Debian 7.11.0 or later, Ubuntu 14.04.5 or later, and CentOS 7 or later, but it should work on